JamAJB/Plant-Leaf-Position-Estimation-with-Computer-Vision/README.md

 *inference_graph_ssd_mobilenet* contains the saved inference graph trained with the Tensorflow API which was used to detect leaves.

-*Test_Data.csv* includes the actual and predicted positions of 30 different detections the robot made in millimetres.
+*Data.csv* includes the actual and predicted positions of 30 different detections the robot made in millimetres.
 Conclusions made from this have been outlined in the article.